 Strategy 2025 – “Evolution is much too weak to describe what lies ahead”

-In June 2016, still reeling from the emissions scandal, the company announced its eagerly awaited new Group strategy “TOGETHER – Strategy 2025”.
+In mid-2016, still reeling from the emissions scandal, the company announced its eagerly awaited new Group strategy “TOGETHER – Strategy 2025”.
 According to the company, the plan ushers in “the greatest process of change the company has ever seen”, and will transform Volkswagen into “a world-leading provider of sustainable mobility”.
 The strategy involves developing further “core competencies” such as battery technology, digitalisation and autonomous driving and artificial intelligence, and will “rely to a greater extent than before on partnerships and venture capital investments”.
 VW CEO Müller said at the presentation: "The word 'evolution' is much too weak to describe what lies ahead [...] not only automobiles face dramatic changes, but mobility will be defined in a new way."

 The strategy’s first pillar is “transforming the core business for the new age of mobility”.
 One focus is e-mobility, where VW plans a broad-based initiative.
 Another is automated driving: “The aim is to gain a license for a self-driving system developed in-house for fully autonomous vehicles.”

 Volkswagen said it will launch more than 30 purely battery-powered electric vehicles by 2025.
 “The company estimates that such vehicles could then account for around a quarter of the global passenger car market,” it said.
 VW aims to sell between two and three million e-cars per year in 2025, “equivalent to some 20 to 25 percent of the total unit sales expected at that time”.
-VW has not yet decided whether to produce its own batteries, saying it will “carefully examine” the strategic options.

 The strategy’s second pillar is “the establishment of a new cross-brand mobility solutions business.
 The cornerstone and starting point of the new business unit will be the provision of on-demand mobility”.
 VW plans to offer services including “robotaxis, carsharing, or on-demand transport for the logistics industry”.
 It hopes the new mobility solutions business unit will generate sales revenue “in the billions” by 2025.